almadana/oli-pln/readme.md

 Example:
 mfa validate ./wavfiles french_mfa french_mfa
-mfa align --clean ./wavfiles french_mfa french_mfa ./wavfiles/aligned
+mfa align --clean --beam 100 ./wavfiles french_mfa french_mfa ./wavfiles/aligned

 - Open each wav and textGrid file with Praat and revise for inconsistencies and misalignments (if you want a complete annotation of all the phonemes, that's going to take some work...)